EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 Every category that is found in the input file is associated to a different color and represented in a legend displayed to the right of the corresponding track in the plot.
 By default all the categories in the same track are plotted in one line, however, sometimes the genomic ranges belonging to different categories may overlap, or the same genomic range belongs to two categories.
 To address these situations ***Genomic Viewer*** provides the possibility to *expand* the categories through the *Expand categories* menu in the **right sidebar**.
-When the user click in the menu all the tracks that are uploaded as *categorical bed files* are displayed through their label name and the user can choose multiple of them to be expanded, so that overlapping categories of th same track are splitted on different lines.
+When the user click in the menu all the tracks that are uploaded as *categorical bed files* are displayed through their label name and the user can choose multiple of them to be expanded, so that overlapping categories of the same track are splitted on different lines.

 <img src="GV_expand_cat.png" alt="GV drop down menu to expand categories of categorical bed file" width="30%">